shamika/shamika.github.io/_posts/2014-10-15-First-Steps-on-MCollective.md

 <h3>Selective communication with nodes</h3>

-Further we can narrow down the nodes who will respond to the above commands by introducing a filter to the command itself.
-As these machines are built with Puppet you can use classes and facts for addressing them.
+Further we can narrow down the nodes who will respond to the above commands by introducing a filter to the command itself.As these machines are built with Puppet you can use classes and facts for addressing them.

 To the nodes with the roles::middleware class,
 {% highlight PowerShell %}